calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

 GitHub-Repo: calaba / octave-3.8.2-enable-64-ubuntu-14.04
 =========================================================

-Octave 3.8.2 source code compiled with "--enable-64" flag (experimental switch to enable 64bit indexing of memory objects) on x64 Ubuntu Linux Desktop 14.04 LTS.
-Successfull compilation and tests required some of the used libraries (BLAS, LAPACK, ...) to be re-compiled with 64bit indexing as well.
+Octave 3.8.2 source code compiled with "--enable-64" flag (experimental switch to enable 64bit indexing of memory objects) on x64 (64-bit) Ubuntu Linux Desktop 14.04 / 14.04.1 / 14.10 LTS.
+Successfull compilation and tests required some of the by Octave used libraries (BLAS, LAPACK, SuiteSparse, ...) to be re-compiled with 64bit indexing as well.

 How to compile Octave with 64-bit indexing (experimental switch --enable-64):
 =============================================================================

-1) Install Ubuntu Linux Desktop 14.04 from ISO distribution file (Installation CD-ROM can be downloaded from original distribution site http://mirror.anl.gov/pub/ubuntu-iso/DVDs/ubuntu/14.04/release/).
-The compilation and installation procedures might work on later versions of Ubuntu Linux Desktop as well - i.e. 14.04.1 or 14.10 - I just didn't have time to test those (yet).
+1) Install Ubuntu Linux Desktop 14.04 / 14.04.1 / 14.10 from ISO distribution file (Installation CD-ROM can be downloaded from original distribution site http://mirror.anl.gov/pub/ubuntu-iso/DVDs/ubuntu/14.04/release/).
+The compilation and installation procedures might work on later or some earlier 64-bit versions of Ubuntu Linux Desktop as well - just didn't have time to test it there.

 2) (optional) Update Ubuntu Linux Desktop with latest updates (Internet connection required)